Determinant Cofactor Expansion Calculator

 1. Select the square matrix size.

-2. Choose row or column expansion.
+3. Choose row expansion or column expansion.

-3. Enter the row or column number.
+4. Select the row or column number.

-5. Select decimal places for the final display.
+5. Set decimal places for rounded output.

 Understanding Cofactor Expansion